paigekellydev/paigekellydev/README.md

 I strongly believe every experience is an opportunity to learn, grow, and thrive.
 My goal is to continue to learn something new everyday and find new ways to share my skills with others.

-🔭 I’m currently working on my portfolio site, paigekellydev.com!
+🔭 I’m currently working on my portfolio site!

 🌱 I’m currently learning Scala with Play.